npfernandes/ensemblify/README.md

 To compile the provided BIFT source code, you can follow these commands:

-1. Navigate to where the BIFT source code is located:
+1. Activate your `ensemblify_env` conda environment:

     ```bash
+    conda activate ensemblify_env
+    ```
+    If you have not yet created it, check the [Ensemblify Python Package](#ensemblify-python-package) section.

+2. Navigate to where the BIFT source code is located:

+    ```bash
     cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/BIFT/
-     # cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/BIFT/
     ```

-2. Compile the BIFT source code:
+3. Compile the BIFT source code:

     ```bash
     gfortran -march=native -O3 bift.f -o bift
     ```
     the `-march=native` flag may be replaced with `-m64` or `-m32`, and it may be necessary to include the `-static` flag depending on which system you are on.

-3. Add an environment variable with the path to your BIFT executable to your shell configuration file by running:
+4. Add an environment variable with the path to your BIFT executable to your shell configuration file by running:

     ```bash
     echo "export BIFT_PATH='$(realpath bift)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell